ohze/inject.dart/package/inject/README.md

 well with Flutter or any other framework.
 We'll be releasing more documentation and samples of using this package with `flutter` in the future.

+To run examples with flutter, you need set FLUTTER_ROOT environment variables (ex, in ~/.bash_profile), then use command `flutter packages pub` instead of `pub`

 ### Can I use this with AngularDart?

 While technically, _yes_ (`package:inject` is framework and platform agnostic),